Support for Attention Research Update is provided

 Neurofeedback Training -

-noted above, neurofeedback entails providing children with real-time feedback
+above, neurofeedback entails providing children with real-time feedback on

-linking their ability to control what appears on the computer screen to their
+their ability to control what appears on the computer screen to their ability

-ability to produce and maintain the EEG state being trained.
-Technical
+to produce and maintain the EEG state being trained.
+Technical details

-details of the training protocols are not summarized here but were based
+of the training protocols are not summarized here but were based on research

-on research findings suggesting the specific EEG differences between children
+findings suggesting the specific EEG differences between children with and

-with and without ADHD that training should address.
-For example, one
+without ADHD that training should address.
+For example, one part of

-part of training focused on teaching children to elevate their production
+training focused on teaching children to elevate their production of higher

-of higher frequency beta waves and to supress the production of lower frequency
+frequency beta waves and to supress the production of lower frequency theta

-theta waves.
-This is based on prior findings that individuals with
+waves.
+This is based on prior findings that individuals with ADHD tend

-ADHD tend to have an elevated ratio of theta to beta activity relative (see
+to have an elevated ratio of theta to beta activity relative (see www.helpforadd.com/2008/november.htm for an

 Computerized